Christmas in Baltimore

 The Christmas Village also hosts events throughout the season.
 German American Weekend, a tree lighting ceremony, and an appearance from the Christkind (pictured in the header photo) during the opening ceremony are a few of the events taking place this year.
 Every year, the Christkind visits from Nuremberg for Christmas Village opening ceremonies.
 The Christkind is the symbol of the Christkindlesmarkt, the famous Christmas Market in Nuremberg, which is named after her.
 She is the representative of the city and the market, visiting markets in other cities, including right here in Baltimore, and appearing on TV and in interviews.
-Basically, she's like a less misogynistic and more culturally rich pageant queen, acting as representative of the city of Nuremberg and its Christmas market.

 If you like to get your holiday spirit in other ways, here are some other upcoming holiday events in Baltimore:

 Baltimore Abortion Fund Holiday Party - December 6.
 Ticket with donation.